elm-land/elm-land/docs/guide/rest-apis.md

 ### `Sub msg`

-Some applications need to keep track the size of the browser window, listen for keyboard events, or stay up-to-date with the mouse cursors position.
+Some applications need to keep track the size of the browser window, listen for keyboard events, or stay up-to-date with the mouse cursor's position.

 All of these are possible within Elm's `subscriptions` function.
 In Elm, we can "subscribe" to events that send us `Msg` values whenever these things change.
 Those external events can then be handled in `update`, just like `Msg` values that our `view` function sends when a user clicks a button.